 McAmbrose History, Family Crest & Coats of Arms

 The name McAmbrose came to England with the ancestors of the McAmbrose family in the Norman Conquest of 1066.
 It comes from the medieval given name Ambrose, which was in turn derived from the Latin Ambrosius, which means immortal.
-The name Ambrose was extremely popular and spread rapidly because of devotion to Saint Ambrose, who lived during the 4th century and was one of the four Fathers of the Western Christian church.

 Early Origins of the McAmbrose family